joo053/toplogical-validation-GBM-subregion/README.md

 - CTperinecrotic was correlated with imaging necrosis (r = 0.199, p =.005).
 - Astrocyte-like subtypes were positively correlated with IT (r = 0.256, p <.001), while mesenchymal-like subtypes were positively correlated with CTperinecrotic area (r = 0.246, p <.001)

+**Citation**
+- Public data with a comprehensive pathology-molecular map of glioblastoma with en bloc resection is available in the Ivy Glioblastoma Atlas (http://glioblastoma.alleninstitute.org/).
+- This provides an en-block specimen, comprehensive pathologic map supplied by pathologists, RNA sequencing, and multiparametric MRI of diffusion-weighted and dynamic susceptibility contrast imaging.

 ## Dataset
 This folder contains co-registered MRI and pathologic slides data.
 There are three subfolders : MRI, MRI_habitat, and Pathology